-Outdoor lovers, design devotees, and aspiring cabin owners alike can appreciate the versatility and accessibility of a prefab home.
+Outdoor lovers, design devotees, and aspiring home owners alike can appreciate the versatility and accessibility of a prefab cabin.
 Often modern in design, more sustainable than traditional building, better suited for remote sites, and generally just designed in an approach that is very of-the-times, prefabricated homes and cabins are becoming increasingly popular among those who are interested in alternative dwellings.
-Understandably, it has been raising eyebrows and questions about how to procure one of your own.
-That’s why you’re here, and what we aim to answer below.
+Understandably, even a brief survey of the space will result in raised eyebrows and questions about how to procure one of your own.

 In this comprehensive piece, we cover (almost) everything you need to know about prefab homes and cabins, what they are, how to get one, and most importantly the ins and outs of choosing the best prefab for you.

 Prefab is short for a "prefabricated" which is a dwelling that has been designed and manufactured at a factory, eventually delivered to a building site.
 The term prefabricated can be used broadly to describe a method of construction and design that also encompasses similar types of prefabrications, such as paneled small cabins, tiny cabins, modular log cabins, or turnkey homes.
 A prefabricated structure is a versatile and often cost-effective way to build that can bring the modern conveniences of a typical stick build to a remote location.
 Scroll on to see our top picks available in North America and worldwide, and a thorough guide to buying and building your very own prefab cabin.